jimu-gh/Kashi/README.md

 ![import](/screens/import_50p.png)

 Import [`kashi.json`](/kashi.json).
 You should see Kashi appear as a new widget.
 ![kashi](/screens/kashi.png)

+Lyrics should now appear on the Touch Bar when a song is playing.
 Enjoy never forgetting the lyrics again!

 ## Planned Features
   - Scrolling lyrics (in progress)